lovegaoshi/bili-music-segmenter/readme.md

 5. upload all files in this repo along with cookies.json into your VPS somehow (eg. the upload button in google cloud ssh's top right corner)
 6. chmod 777 both ./biliup and ./yt-dlp; otherwise there will be permission issues
 7. nano biliupWrapper.py and configure stream urls in and youtuber tags
-8. make sure to run in a screen! then
+8. run a screen
+9.

     sudo docker run --rm -it --mount type=bind,source="/home/{your user name}",target=/tf/out -u=1001:1002 gaoshi/inaseg:gpu python /tf/out/biliupWrapper.py